-The Year 8 curriculum is designed in view of the fact that it is a year when many girls begin to ask themselves deep questions about the universe and their place within it.
+The Year 8 curriculum is designed in view of the fact that it is a year when many pupils begin to ask themselves deep questions about the universe and their place within it.
 We begin with a study of the Buddhist tradition.
 Through a diverse range of activities, we look critically at the claims of Buddhist philosophy and the key features of Buddhist practice.
 An exciting course on ethics follows in the Spring Term.
-With a focus on issues of crime and punishment, including capital punishment, it ends in a thought-provoking study of whether we should always try to forgive.
+With a focus on issues of crime and punishment, including capital punishment, it ends in a thoughtprovoking study of whether we should always try to forgive.

-In the Summer Term, girls will study a module that we have called 'Alternative Truth Claims'.
-This gives them a chance to consider the claims of smaller religions including the Baha'i Faith, Mormonism, and Jehovah's Witnesses, as well as nonreligious world views such as Humanism.
+In the Summer Term, pupils will study a module that we have called 'Alternative Truth Claims'.
+This gives them a chance to consider the claims of smaller religions, including the Baha'i Faith, Mormonism, and Jehovah's Witnesses, as well as nonreligious world views, such as Humanism.

 In Year 8, pupils have one double and one single period a week when they will take part in a full and varied PE programme.
 The PE programme is designed to consolidate and extend previously learned skills in Year 7 and to offer enjoyment and encouragement to all.
-The girls will remain in one of the three pathways: 'Competitive', 'Artistic' and 'All-Rounder'.
+The pupils will remain in one of the three pathways: Competitive, Artistic and All-Rounder.

 The sports in their games afternoons will remain the same, and skills learnt will be developed further.
-During the girls' single lessons, new sports will be introduced as well as further development in existing areas.
+During the pupils' single lessons, pupils skills and techniques are further developed in existing areas.
 Single lessons work on a carousel with sports changing every half term.
 The selection of sports covered in curriculum time are cricket, football, netball, hockey, gymnastics, dance, tennis, athletics, fitness and a model of Sport Science, which is an introduction to the GCSE PE syllabus.
-The girls get a taste of the specification, the types of topics covered such as anatomy and physiology, health/skill-related fitness and sports-related injuries.
+The pupils get a taste of the specification, the types of topics covered, such as anatomy and physiology, health/skill-related fitness and sports-related injuries.
 This is a theory-based lesson in a classroom.

-Our Co-curricular activities are extensive and girls are encouraged to join as many clubs as possible.
+Our co-curricular activities are extensive and pupils are encouraged to join as many clubs as possible.

 Science is taught as the three separate disciplines: Biology, Chemistry and Physics.
-The girls have one lesson of each subject a week and are taught in their forms groups.
+The pupils have one lesson of each subject a week and are taught in their form groups.

-The aim of the Science syllabus in Year 8 is to prepare the girls for their GCSE studies, which commence in Year 9.
+The aim of the Science syllabus in Year 8 is to prepare the pupils for their GCSE studies, which commence in Year 9.
 It focuses on teaching the key concepts, practical skills and analytical thinking necessary to be a successful scientist.
 The course is designed to surpass the requirements of the Key Stage 3 National Curriculum framework.